BZ110/critical.lol/README.md

 - **Background Music:** Music plays seamlessly while navigating the page.
 - **Profile Photo & Background:** A custom avatar and backdrop for personalization.
 - **Customizable Social Links:** Linked icons (SVGs) for platforms like GitHub, Discord, and X (Twitter).
-- **Lightweight & Fast:** No backend, no heavy frameworks—just clean, fast-loading code.
+- **Lightweight & Fast:** No backend, no heavy frameworks - just clean, fast-loading code.

 ## **How Customizable Is It?**
 Everything in this project is fully customizable!
 As long as you have a basic understanding of **HTML, CSS, and JavaScript,** you’ll be able to modify it easily.